-The first questions you need to ask yourself when planning a trip to Europe is - where am I going and how long for?
+The first questions you need to ask yourself when planning a trip to Europe is—where am I going and for how long?

-Most of this page will deal with the first question, but let's start with the second question: how long can you travel for (as this will largely dictate where you can you go).
-Apart from your own work and home obligations (if only the cats could feed themselves), your other main consideration will be how much you can afford.
+Most of this page will deal with the first question, but let's start with the second question: for how long can you travel (as this will largely dictate where you can you go).
+Apart from your own work and home obligations, your other main consideration will be how much you can afford.

 How much does a trip to Europe cost?
 This depends greatly on which countries you are visiting.
 Check out this page for some guidance:

 But now, back to the fun part: choosing where to go.

 Pick Your Top Destination

 If you've decided you want to come to Europe, you must have a reason.
 Was it that you really wanted to see the Eiffel Tower?
 Drink tea in England?
 Do you have German ancestry?
 Or was it Italy in general that appealed most to you?

 Or was it that you found a great flight to, say, Amsterdam, and thought 'That seems like as good a place as any to discover Europe from'?